 Update July 2021

-The several devices have arrived in the meantime – an oscilloscope (Hantek DSO2D15), a laboratory power supply (Basetech BT-305), a new soldering staion (Hakko FX888D) and a new multimeter (Brymen BM257s).
+In the meantime the several devices have arrived – an oscilloscope (Hantek DSO2D15), a laboratory power supply (Basetech BT-305), a new soldering staion (Hakko FX888D) and a new multimeter (Brymen BM257s).

 There are now also drawer magazines for components and other small parts.
 These are made by Mars – two copies of the model 6762 with 30 small drawers and one copy of the model 6763 with 15 small and 4 medium drawers.